Benawi/React-Bookstore/README.md

 - Html files
 - CSS files
 - JS files
-- Html,CSS and JS linters file
+- HTML,CSS, and JS linters file

 ## 🛠 Built With <a name="built-with"></a>